-Character Building Activities You Can Do With Your Children
+Character Building Activities You Can Do With Your Children—

 It is important for kids to experience character building activities throughout their childhood.
 These types of activities instill values and morals into children while they are still young.
-Furthermore, character building activities create foundational life-skills that last a lifetime.
+Furthermore, character building activities create foundational life skills that last a lifetime.

 Children who have their emotional intelligence enhanced through learning good character, morals and values are much more capable of coping well in life during their adolescence and into their adult years.
 They grow up happier because they are equipped with the right skills to deal effectively with life.

 One of the most important character building activities for children to learn is to become intimately familiar with character words.
-When they learn the concept behind these types of words they will be able to apply this knowledge into their daily lives and will, in turn, be better developed.
+When they learn the concept behind these types of words they will be able to apply this knowledge in their daily lives and will, in turn, be better developed.

 Some important character building words to teach your kids are:

 We suggest that you and your child explore these words in creative ways so that s/he will understand what these character traits really mean.
-You could create a collage or a painting about a single character word or write a creative story together themed to a few character traits. ([amazon_link id=”0976862301″ target=”_blank” container=”” container_class=”” ]Journal Buddies[/amazon_link] is about building self-esteem and character and is another great way to explore character building with your child!)
+You could create a collage or a painting about a single character word or write a creative story together themed to a few character traits.

 Character Building Activities | Teaching Compassion and Understanding